This post was originally published on July 20, 2015.

 Start with a Cleanse

 Be honest with yourself.
-There is probably furniture or clothing that you secretly hate, or at least could do without.
+There is probably furniture or clothing that you secretly hate, or at least could live without.
 Make the move simpler by slimming down your inventory.

-Once you’ve reduced the number of items to move, walk through each room and write down everything you want to keep.
+Once you’ve reduced the number of items to move, walk through each room and write down the belongings you want to keep.
 Categorize your list for quick planning by:

 - Items that need boxed vs. those that will need moved as is.